 When it comes to a Paris Packing List, I always look to how I think Parisian women may be dressing and allow that to influence some of my own personal style.
 The city of lights is full of eclectic style but there are a lot of classic pieces you’ll see French women wear when it comes to French Wardrobe Staples For Fall.

-As you pack your suitcase, be sure to think about your day to day and what you’ll be doing and how your outfits can be mixed and matched.
+As you pack your suitcase, be sure to think about your day to day and what you’ll be doing.
+Consider how your outfits from your Paris in October packing list can be mixed and matched.

 And don’t miss the What to Wear in Paris in Fall Guide for loads of outfit inspiration!